JoaoGMO/Class_exercises/README.md

 # Class exercise

-- The purpose of this directory is to reproduce some exercises given in class.
+- The purpose of this repository is to reproduce some exercises given in class.